jtam90/faefolkfantasium/README.md

       - #263c26
       - #dc7601

-      I chose these colours for specific earthy tones which represents the ethereal, fantasy world in which these beings dwell.
+      I chose these colours for specific earthy tones which represent the ethereal, fantasy world in which these beings dwell.

       ## Typography

-      -
+      - I have used the following fonts:

+      "Princess Sofia" as the font for the main header:

+      "Macondo" for the smaller headers and buttons:

+      "Updock" for the card titles:

+      I chose these fonts for their whimsical look to go in line with the app.
+I have used [Google Fonts](https://fonts.google.com) for this.